 - Instrumental Certification

-- General Certification – (General Certification be combined with Piano Pedagogy or String Pedagogy)
+- General Certification – (General Certification can be combined with Piano Pedagogy or String Pedagogy)

-Music Minor Tracks: approximately 20 credits including two platforms and a 25-35 minute recital.
+Music Minor Tracks: approximately 20 credits including a freshman and sophomore jury as well as a 15 to 30 minute recital.

 - Church Music